 Students are required to sign up for direct deposit in order for the Cashier’s Office to most quickly deliver any credit balances directly to their bank accounts.
 This can be a US checking account of your choice.

-To sign up for direct deposit, login to the Student Center in ConnectCarolina.
-In the Finances Section, click on Pay Bills/Manage Student Finances.
+To sign up for direct deposit, login to the Student Center through Self Service in ConnectCarolina.
+In the Student Financials section, click on Pay Bills/Manage Student Finances.
 Click on eRefunds and then Set Up Account.
 Pop-up blockers must be disabled to allow the system to display pages.
 Instructions on how to set-up direct deposit.